MinKorea/Wave-Survival-CSE381-Final-Project/README.md

-# You can download and play the game by this link:
+# You can download and play the game by this link(4.7G):

 https://drive.google.com/file/d/1gNfdKXqFsBRQKqyfN7MDjELey4zaQX9B/view?usp=sharing